+Council Infrastructure Committee

-Council Infrastructure Committee.
-On February 23, 2022, staff presented the traffic impact fee recommendations to the CIC for review and feedback.
+On February 23, 2022, staff presented the TIF recommendations to the CIC for review and feedback.
 The CIC expressed support for staff's recommendation but suggested additional public outreach and coordination with transit agency partners.
-In response to CIC guidance, staff scheduled outreach meetings with the Chamber of Commerce and conducted one additional stakeholder meeting, which was held on March 31, 2022.
+In response to CIC guidance, staff scheduled two outreach meetings with the Chamber of Commerce and conducted one additional stakeholder meeting, which was held on March 31, 2022.
 Staff also met with representatives from AC Transit to discuss the inclusion of transit projects to the list that could be funded by the TIF.
-Many of the projects identified by AC Transit and City staff have been included in the approved project list, which resulted in a nominal increase in the amount of the traffic impact fees.
+Many of the projects identified by AC Transit and City staff have been included in the approved project list, which resulted in a nominal increase in the amount of the TIFs.

+Stakeholder Meeting #2

-Stakeholder Meeting #2.
-On March 31, 2022, staff held Stakeholder Meeting #2 to discuss the proposed recommended TIF and solicit feedback from the public.
+On March 31, 2022, Staff held Stakeholder Meeting #2 to discuss the proposed recommended TIF and solicit feedback from the public.
 Feedback received from the Bay Area Building Industry Association (BIA) Director of Governmental Affairs - East Bay Lisa Vorderbrueggen asked questions about whether the new fee will be imposed on the development applications currently in process and about grandfather provisions.

+Planning Commission Review

-Planning Commission.
-On April 14, 2022, staff presented the traffic impact fee recommendations to the Planning Commission for review and feedback.
-The Planning Commission expressed support for staff's recommendation but asked questions about the reduction of single-family residential traffic impact fee and whether it should be increased.
-Additionally, the Planning Commission expressed interest in whether the TIF ordinance includes provisions regarding credits to developers for grandfathered changes or for developers who opt to pay to build improvements rather than paying the TIF.
+On April 14, 2022, staff presented the TIF recommendations to the Planning Commission for review and feedback.
+The Commission expressed support for staff's recommendation and asked questions about the proposed reduction of single-family residential TIF and whether it should be increased.
+Additionally, Planning Commission expressed interest in whether the TIF ordinance includes provisions regarding credits to developers for grandfathered changes or for developers who opt to pay to build improvements rather than paying the TIF.